richardsondx/ROOCSS/README.md

 ### Template:

-I will soon add some template so that you can play with the template in Firebug to learn the basics of ROOCSS
+I will soon add some template and example so that you can play with the template in Firebug to learn the basics of ROOCSS.

+### Rails GEM:

+I will soon release a gem to implement ROOCSS into your rails app.

 ### The Benefits Of ROOCSS